 To optimise your website, you need to understand how search engines work.
 Search engines use algorithms to determine the relevance of pages for a given query.
 They look for keywords, link structure, and other elements to determine the best results to show for a given query.

 SEO involves making sure your website is optimised for search engine algorithms.
-This includes optimising your content, HTML, and other elements of your website.
+This includes optimising your content, HTML, and other elements of your web design.

 When done properly, SEO can help your website rank higher in the SERPs and increase your website’s traffic.
 It can also help you to build a brand and establish yourself as an authority in your industry.